 Inside the actual palace that you can see above, you can visit the National Gallery where some of the most famous Hungarian paintings are exhibited.
-Moreover, there are also some outstanding Neo-Romanesque pieces, and Gothic ones too, such as the Mathias Church, and the mega-famous Fisherman’s Bastion.
+Moreover, there are also some outstanding Neo-Romanesque pieces, and Gothic ones, such as the Mathias Church, and the mega-famous Fisherman’s Bastion.

 The 2nd of the top things to do in Budapest is to discover the majestic Hungarian parliament building.
 Now, the Hungarian parliament is the 3rd largest parliament building in the world, and indeed its architecture is quite remarkable!
 It was designed by Imre Steindl and built in a neogothic style.
 They finished the work in 1902.

-Then, on Kossuth Square, you can find the memory place for those fallen in the 1956 revolution in Budapest, as well as the statue of prince Ferenc Rakoczi.
-There’s also a walk-in museum on the right-hand side that’s featuring the revolution, and it’s very worth seeing it!
-On the square, on the right-hand side, you can also find a huge monument dedicated to prime minister Lajos Kossuth, and a few other important figures of the 1848-49 revolution.
+Then, on Kossuth Square, you can find the memory place for those fallen in the 1956 revolution in Budapest, as well as the statue of Prince Ferenc Rakoczi.
+There’s also a walk-in museum on the right-hand side that features the revolution, and it’s very worth seeing!
+On the square, on the right-hand side, you can also find a huge monument dedicated to Prime Minister Lajos Kossuth and a few other important figures of the 1848-49 revolution.

-If you walk to the right side of the parliament building, there’s also a statue of the prime minister of Hungary during WW 1, count Istvan Tisza.
+If you walk to the right side of the parliament building, there’s also a statue of the prime minister of Hungary during WWI, Count Istvan Tisza.
 Inside the parliament, you can see the Hungarian crown, but overall the building itself is absolutely stunning and worth exploring!
 If you’re visiting Budapest during a national day like the 15th of March or the 20th of August, you can enter a side of the building, with the hall where the crown is, for free.